-4. The Mineral Resources estimate is based on a 2.07 g/t Au cut-off with a gold price assumption of \$1,750/oz.
+4. The Mineral Resources estimates are based on a 2.07 g/t Au cut-off with a gold price assumption of \$1,750/oz.

-6. The Mineral Resources in the Seabee21TR were assessed for reasonable prospects for eventual economic extraction by reporting only material that fell within conceptual underground shapes.

-8. The point of reference for Mineral Reserves is the point of feed into the processing facility.
+Santoy Mine includes Santoy 8, Santoy 9, and GHW lodes.
+The Mineral Resources in the Seabee21TRS were assessed for reasonable prospects for eventual economic extraction by reporting only material that fell within conceptual underground shapes.
+SSR has 100% ownership of the Project.
+The point of reference for Mineral Reserves is the point of feed into the processing facility.

-9. Tonnage is metric tonnes and g/t represents grams per metric tonne.
+Tonnage is metric tonnes and g/t represents grams per metric tonne.

-Table 1.2Summary of Cut-off Values and Metallurgical Recoveries, of Seabee21TR Mineral Resource Estimate Exclusive of Mineral Reserve (as at 31 December 2021) Based on \$1,750/oz Gold Price
+Table 1.2 Summary of Cut-off Values and Metallurgical Recoveries, of Seabee21TRS Mineral Resources Estimates Exclusive of Mineral Reserves (as at 31 December 2021) Based on \$1.750/oz Gold Price

-Mineral Resource Classification Tonnage (kt) Au (g/t) Contained Gold (koz) Cut-off (Au g/t) Metallurgical Recovery (%)
+Mineral Resources Classification Tonnage (kt) Au (g/t) Contained Gold (koz) Cut-off (Au g/t) Metallurgical Recovery (%)

 Measured 71 19.75 45 2.07 98

 Indicated 797 12.23 313 2.07 98

 Measured + Indicated 869 12.85 359 2.07 98

 Inferred 2,754 6.05 536 2.07 98

-1. Mineral Resources are reported based on 31 December 2021as-mined survey data.

-2. Mineral Resources are reported exclusive of Mineral Reserves.
-Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

-3. Mineral Resources are shown on a 100% basis.
+Mineral Resources are reported based on 31 December 2021 as-mined survey data.
+Mineral Resources are reported exclusive of Mineral Reserves.
+Mineral Resources are shown on a 100% basis.

-4. The Mineral Resources estimate is based on a 2.07 g/t Au cut-off with a gold price assumption of \$1,750/oz.

-6. The Mineral Resources in the Seabee21TR were assessed for reasonable prospects for eventual economic extraction by reporting only material that fell within conceptual underground shapes.
+The Mineral Resources estimates are based on a 2.07 g/t Au cut-off with a gold price assumption of \$1,750/oz.
+Santoy Mine includes Santoy 8, Santoy 9, and GHW lodes.
+The Mineral Resources in the Seabee21TRS were assessed for reasonable prospects for eventual economic 4.

-8. The point of reference for Mineral Reserves is the point of feed into the processing facility.
+extraction by reporting only material that fell within conceptual underground shapes.
+SSR has 100% ownership of the Project.
+The point of reference for Mineral Reserves is the point of feed into the processing facility.

-9. Tonnage is metric tonnes, ounces represent troy ounces, and g/t represents grams per metric tonne.
+Tonage is metric tonnes, ounces represent troy ounces, and g/t represents grams per metric tonne.
+Totals may vary due to rounding.

-1.10 Mineral Reserve Estimate
+1.9 Mineral Reserves Estimate